open-telemetry/opentelemetry-collector-contrib/receiver/azuremonitorreceiver/README.md

 - `client_secret`

 The following settings are optional:
-- `resource_groups` (default = none): What resourses groups need to get metrics for, by default it scrapes metrics for all resources in the subscription.
+- `resource_groups` (default = none): Filter metrics for specific resource groups, not setting a value will scrape metrics for all resources in the subscription.
-- `services` (default = none): What services need to get data for, by default it scrapes metrics for all services those integrated with Azure Monitor.
+- `services` (default = none): Filter metrics for specific services, not setting a value will scrape metrics for all services integrated with Azure Monitor.
-- `cache_resources` (default = 86400): List of resources will be cached for the provided amount of time.
+- `cache_resources` (default = 86400): List of resources will be cached for the provided amount of time in seconds.
-- `cache_resources_definitions` (default = 86400): List of metrics definitions will be cached for the provided amount of time.
+- `cache_resources_definitions` (default = 86400): List of metrics definitions will be cached for the provided amount of time in seconds.
-- `maximum_number_of_metrics_in_a_call` (default = 20): Maximum number of metrics in one API call, current limit in Azure is 20 (as of 03/27/2023).
+- `maximum_number_of_metrics_in_a_call` (default = 20): Maximum number of metrics to fetch in per API call, current limit in Azure is 20 (as of 03/27/2023).

 ### Example Configuration